Thellusson v Woodford: Significance

-The Act, however, did not extend to any provision for payment of the debts of the grantor or of any other person, nor to any provision for raising portions for the children of the settlor, or any person interested under the settlement, nor to any direction touching the produce of timber or wood upon any lands or tenements.
-The act was extended to heritable property in Scotland by the Entail Amendment Act 1848, but does not apply to property in Ireland.
-The act was further amended by the Accumulations Act 1892, which forbids accumulations for the purpose of the purchase of land for any longer period than during the minority of any person or persons who, if of full age, would be entitled to receive the income.
+The Act, however, did not extend to any provision for payment of the debts of the grantor or of any other person, to any provision for raising portions for the children of the settlor, to any person interested under the settlement or any direction touching the produce of timber or wood upon any lands or tenements.
+The Act was extended to heritable property in Scotland by the Entail Amendment Act 1848 but does not apply to property in Ireland.

+The Act was further amended by the Accumulations Act 1892, which forbids accumulations for the purpose of the purchase of land for any longer period than during the minority of any person or persons who, if of full age, would be entitled to receive the income.

+Following a 1998 report of the Law Commission, the rule against accumulations was abolished for England and Wales by section 13 of the Perpetuities and Accumulations Act 2009.
+(Section 14 of that Act made an exception for charitable trusts.)
+In Scotland, following a similar recommendation by the Scottish Law Commission, the rule against accumulations will be abolished when section 45 of the Trusts and Succession (Scotland) Act 2024 comes into force.

 It is believed that the Thellusson Will case provided the basis for the fictional case of Jarndyce and Jarndyce in Charles Dickens' novel Bleak House.